ExpertiseModel/MuTAP/README.md

 # MuTAP

 `MuTAP` is a prompt-based learning technique to generate effective test cases with Large Language Models (LLMs).
 This is an implementation of a method described in
-'<strong>Effective Test Generation Using Pre-trained Large Language Models and Mutation Testing</strong>'. <br />
+'<strong>Effective Test Generation Using Pre-trained Large Language Models and Mutation Testing</strong>' that has been submitted to ICSME 2023. <br />

 ![](https://github.com/ExpertiseModel/MuTAP/blob/master/diagram_mutant.png)